-When it comes to location, the highest average paycheck (about $128K annually) can be spotted in San Francisco, Calif.; San Diego, Calif. ($103K), St. Louis, Mo. (around $81K), and San Jose, Calif. ($77K) are the next top-paying cities.
-Dallas, Texas ranks low on the pay scale — at $62K, it is one of the lowest-paid cities.
-By state, Mccarthy Building Companies, Inc. pays its California employees the most; the pay rate there is approximately $88K per year.
+When it comes to location, the highest average paycheck ($105K per year) can be spotted in San Francisco, Calif.; Sacramento, Calif. (about $91K), Los Angeles, Calif. (around $81K), and St. Louis, Mo. ($80K) are the next top-paying cities.
+Expected earnings are below average (approximately $56K) in Newport Beach, Calif., one of the lowest-paid cities.
+By state, Mccarthy Building Companies, Inc. employees make the most in California, earning $94K annually on average.

 Years of Experience

 For those with one to four years of experience, median paychecks reach $65K annually.
 The largest slice of the Mccarthy Building Companies, Inc. workforce (33 percent) has been working for five to nine years and earns, on average, about $84K per year.

 Certifications and Degrees

 Monetary compensation comes to $105K annually for OSHA 10 Hour Specialists, far surpassing the earnings of non-credentialed workers.
 Becoming a LEED Accredited Professional can certainly pay off here; those folks make $100K on average.
 Mccarthy Building Companies, Inc. workers who hold an Executive Masters of Business Administration (Exec MBA), General Business are also well compensated, earning $95K on average.

 In this position, it pays to have Contractor Management in your toolkit; employees who claim proficiency enjoy a higher median salary of approximately $105K per year.
 Folks here also tend to know Project Management; on the survey, about two in five of workers named it in their skills portfolios.
 Employees also tend to round out their skills sets with Microsoft Office, Microsoft Excel, and Construction Estimating.

 Benefits and Perks